Mold and Asthma

 It is hard to tell what homeowner's insurance will cover.
 On my first house, our insurance canceled us for filing a black mold claim.
-In my 2nd house, a freak storm flooded our basement.
-That insurer said it was an "Act of God," and would not pay for the damage.
+In my second house, a freak storm flooded our basement.
+That insurer said it was an "Act of God" and would not pay for the damage.

 No need to test for mold